REST client (zero dependencies)

 PythonparticledbREST + gRPCYesYesYes

-TypeScriptparticledbPG wire + gRPC + WebSocket/SSEYesYesYesYes
+TypeScriptparticledbPG wire + gRPC + SSEYesYesYesYes

 Goparticledb-goPG wire + gRPCYesYesYesYes